joncooper65/scattermap/README.md

 Working towards a responsive GeoJson mapper using leaflet, primarily for mapping and exploring plant and animal records in the UK.

-Setup
+Setup (can move these over to vagrant file eventually)
 -----
 sudo apt-get install nodejs

 sudo apt-get install npm

+sudo apt-get install git

-sudo npm install -g bower (may also need sudo ln -s /usr/bin/nodejs /usr/bin/node)
+sudo npm install -g bower

+will probably need to do: sudo ln -s /usr/bin/nodejs /usr/bin/node

 bower install